 3 Prepare City budget template Complete the City of Toronto project budget template showing total costs, eligible expenses, applicant contributions, and other funding sources.
 Gather cost estimates and supporting documents.

-4 Submit application before June 30, 2026 Submit the completed application package online via the City of Toronto portal before June 30, 2026 at 4 p.m.
+4 Submit application before the round deadline Submit the completed application package online via the City of Toronto portal before the posted round deadline (the 2026 Stream 2 round closed June 30, 2026 at 4 p.m.).
 Late submissions are not accepted.

 5 Await competitive review The City conducts a scored review of eligible applications.
 Decisions typically communicated within 8-12 weeks of the application deadline.